Birational Invariance in Punctured Log Gromov-Witten Theory: Birational invariance of canonical wall structures

-We now consider the question of birational invariance of canonical scattering diagrams.
+We now consider the question of birational invariance of canonical wall structures.
 Let $(X,D)$ be a log Calabi Yau in the sense of \cite{int_mirror} satisfying the hypotheses in Assumption $1.1$ or $1.2$ of \cite{scatt} and let $D = \sum_i D_i$ be a decomposition in terms of irreducible components.
 In particular, we must have either $c_1(T^{log}_X)$ is nef or antinef, or we may write $c_1(\Omega_X(log\text{ }D)) = K_X + D =_\mathbb{Q} \sum_i a_iD_i$ with $a_i\ge 0$.
-In the former case, the choice of representative of $K_X + D$ determines a subcomplex $\mathscr{P} \subset \Sigma(X)$ called the Kontsevich-Soibelman skeleton, with $1$ dimensional cones associated to divisors $D_i$ with $a_i = 0$.
+In the latter case, the choice of representative of $K_X + D$ determines a subcomplex $\mathscr{P} \subset \Sigma(X)$ called the Kontsevich-Soibelman skeleton, with $1$ dimensional cones associated to divisors $D_i$ with $a_i = 0$.
 We call such divisors good, and all other components of $D$ bad divisors.
-In \cite{scatt}, Gross and Siebert construct a consistent scattering diagram $\mathscr{S}_{can}$ on $\mathscr{P} \subset \Sigma(X)$, via data attached to wall types with target $(X,D)$, see \cite{scatt} for details.
+In \cite{scatt}, Gross and Siebert construct a consistent wall structure $\mathscr{S}_{can}$ on $\mathscr{P} \subset \Sigma(X)$, via data attached to wall types with target $(X,D)$, see \cite{scatt} for details.
 We recall the definition of a wall type, which encode walls in $\Sigma(X)$.

 \begin{definition}

 A wall type $\tau = (G,\sigma,u)$ is a type of punctured log curve in a target $X$ satisfying: \begin{enumerate} \item $G$ is a genus $0$ graph with $L(G) = \{L_{out}\}$ with $\sigma(L_{out}) \in \mathscr{P}$, and $u_\tau := u(L_{out}) \not= 0$. \item $\tau$ is realizable and balanced \item Let $h: \Gamma(G,l) \rightarrow \Sigma(X)$ be the corresponding universal family of tropical maps, and $\tau_{out}$ the cone corresponding to $L_{out}$.
 Then dim $\tau = n-2$, and dim $h(\tau_{out}) = n-1$. \end{enumerate}